 - 1 Tbsp sugar (for sprinkling)

-- Beat butter and sugar in a large mixer bowl at medium speed until combined; add vanilla bean paste and salt and beat until incorporated.
+- Beat butter, sugar, and spices in a large mixer bowl at medium speed until combined; add vanilla and salt and beat until incorporated.
 Scrape down bowl as needed.
 Reduce speed to low and mix in flour just until incorporated and dough begins to come together in large pieces.
 Scrape dough out onto a piece of plastic wrap, shape into a disk and wrap well.
 Chill dough in the refrigerator until firm, about 30 minutes.

 - Preheat oven to 350°F and line two baking sheets with silicone mats or parchment paper.
-Roll out dough to slightly less than 1/4-inch thick on a lightly floured board.
-Use a floured 3-inch heart cutter to cut out hearts.
-Gather scraps to re-roll, punching out more hearts.
-Place hearts on baking sheets, sprinkle with sugar, and chill for 20 minutes in the refrigerator.
+Roll out dough to 1/4-inch thick on a lightly floured board.
+Use a floured 2-inch fluted biscuit cutter to cut out cookies.
+Gather scraps, re-roll, and cut until you have a total of 24 cookies.
+Place cookies on baking sheets, sprinkle with sugar, and chill for 20 minutes in the refrigerator.

 - Bake, rotating pans halfway through, for 14 to 15 minutes, until lightly golden and edges are set.
 Cool for 5 minutes on baking sheets, then transfer to a wire rack to cool completely.
-For the topping, place chocolate chips in a microwave safe bowl and heat chocolate in 30 second intervals, stirring after each interval until melted and smooth (about 1 1/2 minutes).
-Transfer melted chocolate to a small piping bag and drizzle over cookies.
-Sprinkle cookies with toffee bits and let chocolate set before serving.
+For the topping, combine brown sugar, butter, cream, and salt in a medium saucepan.
+Bring mixture to a boil, whisking until smooth.
+Remove from heat and whisk in vanilla.
+Let stand for 10 minutes, then transfer to a small piping bag and drizzle over cookies.
+Sprinkle with chopped pecans and let topping set before serving.

 Make ahead: Baked and cooled shortbread cookies can be wrapped well and frozen up to 2 months.
-To thaw cookies, place on wire racks and let stand at room temperature for one hour before topping with chocolate and toffee bits.
+To thaw cookies, place on wire racks and let stand at room temperature for one hour before adding topping.